rrthomas/pdfjam/README.md

 If configuration _is_ needed, this can be done through a site-wide or user-specific configuration file.
-This might be necessary if, for example, your site has a non-standard TeX installation, or a non-standard location for temporary files, or a paper size that is different from the A4 international standard --- or some other reason.
+This might be necessary if, for example, your site has a non-standard TeX installation, or a non-standard location for temporary files, or a specific paper size for output PDFs --- or some other reason.

 The file
 [pdfjam.conf](https://github.com/DavidFirth/pdfjam/raw/master/pdfjam.conf)